-According to the OECD, France currently has 3,046 hospitals (OECD 2019).
-1,364 are owned by the government, 1,002 by private for-profit organizations and 680 by private non-profit organizations.
-The density of beds is 3.1 acute care beds per 1,000 inhabitants.
+According to the OECD, France currently has 3,042 hospitals (OECD 2020).
+Public institutions account for about 65 percent of hospital capacity and activity.
+Private for-profit facilities account for another 25 percent, and private nonprofit facilities make up the remainder (The Commonwealth Fund 2020).
 To calculate the KPI score for French hospitals, publicly available data from the Haute Autorité de Santé (HAS) was analyzed.
 HAS is an independent public authority that contributes to the regulation of the French health system and assures quality standards in health care measurements.
 It publishes data regarding the quality and safety of French hospitals, following a consistent methodology to guarantee validated and comparable data measures.
 HAS also measures patient satisfaction and experience, resulting in a comprehensive dataset, allowing for a detailed comparison of different hospitals.